rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### 11/06/19
+I need to generate a new sQTLs per tissue image because the one we made does not have all of the tissues.
+I'm also currently working on Steph's "unique to NL intron cluster" stuff and I still need to make a manhattan plot.

 ### 08/29/19
 The sheer extent to which we have been scooped is amazing.
 Everything in this log is basically meaningless.

 ### 08/28/19
 v8 is out and now we must be punished for our sins.

 `862a86af94fb325ef5c137fd9b072ac66d5a1e93  GTEx_Analysis_v8_sQTL_phenotype_matrices.tar`

 ### 07/30/2019
 Oops!
 We screwed up and used the wrong VCF for the pipeline.
 The correct VCF is GTEx_Analysis_2016-01-15_v7_WholeGenomeSeq_635Ind_PASS_AB02_GQ20_HETX_MISS15_PLINKQC.vcf.gz.
 I'm going to need to index it as well.

 ### 07/26/19